-Greenfield Housing Authority is a Public Housing Agency in Greenfield, Massachusetts that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Greenfield Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Greenfield Housing Authority serves Greenfield.

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Greenfield Housing Authority Phone: (413) 774-2932.

 As of 01/18/2022, it is not known if Greenfield Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Greenfield Housing Authority manages 487 active Housing Choice Vouchers.